 "The real issue in this country is that working people are stuck economically," he said to ABC News Chief Anchor George Stephanopoulos on "This Week."

 De Blasio said he believes everyone should have a right to health care.

 "Let's face it, the emergency room is the family doctor now for millions and millions of Americans," de Blasio said.
 "And tax dollars pay for it.
 It is expensive, it's backwards and it means people get really, really sick before they ever seek help."

 That's why de Blasio said he unveiled a new health care program in New York City that would guarantee health care to all city residents, regardless of their ability to pay or immigration status.

 "If they get sick, everyone gets sick.
 If the whole community isn't healthy, then we all suffer," de Blasio said of including about 300,000 undocumented New Yorkers.
 "That's the blunt reality of this country -- undocumented immigrants are part of our economy."

 According to his campaign, de Blasio raised about $1 million during the second quarter of 2019, finishing with $728,000 on hand.
 Over 90 percent of the contributions -- from 6,700 total donors -- were $50 or less, the campaign said.

 De Blasio entered the race six weeks before the close of the second quarter.
 The campaign said $630,000 was raised in the wake of the first Democratic presidential debates in June.

 De Blasio, a graduate of NYU and Columbia University, was elected New York City mayor twice in landslide victories.

-According to the New York Times, he is the tallest mayor in the city's history, standing at nearly 6 feet, 6 inches.
+According to The New York Times, he is the tallest mayor in the city's history, standing nearly 6 feet, 6 inches.